runpod/docs/docs/get-started/connect-to-runpod.md

 The [RunPod REST API](https://rest.runpod.io/v1/docs) allows you to programmatically manage and control compute resources.
 Use the API to:

-- Manage Pod lifecycles
+- Manage Pod lifecycles.
-- Manage Serverless endpoints
+- Manage Serverless endpoints.
-- Monitor resource utilization
+- Monitor resource utilization.
-- Integrate RunPod into your applications
+- Integrate RunPod into your applications.

 [Explore the API reference →](https://rest.runpod.io/v1/docs).